 - Talk to a trusted adult if you have questions or worries about it.

-- Be aware that talking about it with other kids your age may not give you the right information
+- Talking about it with other boys your age may not give you the right information

 Because the genital area is so sensitive, it is important that boys learn to look after it.

 - Keeping clean and washing carefully every day.
 You can gently pull your foreskin back and wash under it.
 You don't need to use soap.
 Sometimes there is a white substance under the foreskin (called smegma).
 This is normal and healthy and does not need to be washed away.

 - Telling an adult if you are hurting, swollen or your wee is burning.